awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/tumbling-window-concepts.md

  PRICE REAL)
 ```

-In your application code, suppose you want to find aggregate \(min, max\) prices for each ticker over a one\-minute window\.
+In your application code, suppose that you want to find aggregate \(min, max\) prices for each ticker over a one\-minute window\.
 You can use the following query\.

 ```
 SELECT STREAM ROWTIME,